What is a virus?

 - Elderberries are listed in the 2000 Mosby’s Nursing Drug Reference Guide as a viable supplement for colds, flu, yeast infections, nasal / chest congestion, and hay fever

 The elder is therefore a very useful plant if you’re suffering from a cold or flu.
-Combined with echinacea and licorice it makes a very potent and effective anti-viral mix.
+Combined with echinacea and liquorice it makes a very potent and effective anti-viral mix.

-Elderberry syrup with echinacea, licorice and ginger is available from the dispensary during the cold and flu season.
+Elderberry syrup with echinacea, liquorice and ginger is available from the dispensary during the cold and flu season.
 A recipe for making your own elderberry syrup and information about other winter wellness remedies can also be found here:

 Echinacea is one of the most popular antiviral herbs on the market.
 Its ability to charge up the immune system by stimulating the production of cells to help fight infections is well documented.
 It has a stimulating effect on the circulation, and when taken as a hot infusion can induce sweating, helping to bring down fevers, while at the same time enhancing the ability to fight off any pathogens that may have caused the fever in the first place.

-Licorice is active against a wide range of viruses and is one of the active ingredients in our deep breath lung and nerve support syrup.
+Liquorice is active against a wide range of viruses and is one of the active ingredients in my deep breath lung and nerve support syrup.
 It is a clever plant, which employs a number of versatile mechanisms.
 It is an immunomodulant and antiviral.
 It’s also moistening, supporting the mucosa of the mouth and throat.
-Licorice may also have some anti-inflammatory activity.
-Anyone with high blood pressure should avoid this herb.
+Liquorice may also have some anti-inflammatory activity.
+However, it is to be noted that people with high blood pressure or are pregnant should avoid taking this herb.

-- Licorice root strongly inhibits the ability of certain viruses to create the membrane pores through which they’re able to enter the cells, effectively slowing the virus down or even killing it.
+- Liquorice root strongly inhibits the ability of certain viruses to create the membrane pores through which they’re able to enter the cells, effectively slowing the virus down or even killing it.

 - It stimulates the immune system to attack invading viruses, and is particularly effective against enveloped viruses (such as those responsible for the current outbreak.)

-- Licorice is a synergist, meaning it combines well with other immune stimulating herbs, and increases their potency.
+- Liquorice is a synergist, meaning it combines well with other immune stimulating herbs, and increases their potency.